People

 PhD student

-Convergent adaptation to stressful environments
+Convergent adaptation to stressful environments in grasses

 Violette Pepper

-PhD student (Primary supervisor Benjamin Lichman)
+PhD student (Primary supervisor Benjamin Lichman, University of York)

 My project focusses on specialised terpenes, the chemicals that plants deploy in defence against biological enemies such as herbivores.
 In particular, I’ll be diving into the timing behind their production, and whether this corresponds with key life-history events within the grass family.